Alfa 4C geometry set up

-All 4C owners take note - there is a way to make your car a super car!
+All 4C owners take note - there is a way to make your car a supercar!

-I had a love hate relationship with my 4 C until now!
+I had a love-hate relationship with my 4 C until now!
 Loved the concept and looks, hated the dangerous steering and race exhaust.

 The pit stop programme helped the car to stay in a straight line when braking hard but still left the very twitchy, mind of its own steering and of course did nothing for the exhaust.

-The really GOOD news is that I now have a truly awesome car courtesy of Alfa work shop.
+The really GOOD news is that I now have a truly awesome car courtesy of Alfa workshop.
 Jamie Porter and his team have developed and delivered a fix for these huge inadequacies and at a reasonable price.
 The steering is totally transformed and as good as gets for feedback, but without the wheel taking control.
 You can now actually hold the wheel with one hand!
 The exhaust was developed by Quicksilver in conjunction with Alfa Workshop and I believe mine is the first one to be fitted.
 Again this is truly awesome.
 A fantastic sound and absolutely no drone.
 Carbon tips and stainless construction - Brilliant.
-I can now actually drive the car without pussyfooting around and being worried about ending up in ditch.
+I can now actually drive the car without pussyfooting around and being worried about ending up in a ditch.

-Jamie can also make it go a lot faster for not a lot of money, if you feel the need for even more speed!
+Jamie can also make it go a lot faster for not a lot of money if you feel the need for even more speed!

 Chris Rees, Journalist, 16th November 2015, UK

-This is my favorite, we are barreling down a country road Chris is driving my car and we are accelerating through 85mph and he says "is the speedo accurate?"
+This is my favourite, we are barreling down a country road Chris is driving my car and we are accelerating through 85mph and he says "is the speedo accurate?"
 I informed him it was!

 Review by Will, September 2015 on Alfa 4C Forum

 To Jamie, Ben and the lads at the Alfa Workshop.
 I booked my 4C in for an alignment re-set after speaking with Jamie and being invited to try their car out.
-The changes made have transformed the way the car now feels and I can now push a lot harder which has revealed layers of performance that just wasn't accessible previously, within reason of course considering its mid November in the UK!
+The changes made have transformed the way the car now feels and I can now push a lot harder which has revealed layers of performance that just wasn't accessible previously, within reason of course considering its mid-November in the UK!
 Any UK owners with fidgety, over alert steering, there is a fix!
 Call Jamie, the man is a fountain of knowledge when it comes to the 4C.

 Review by J.G, 29th October 2015 on AROC owners forum, UK

 Benefits of working from home: Jamie Porter dropped by just now with his 4C that's being modified (witness October club mag) - mainly so I could drive it to see what's what.
-He was after a general opinion to check he'd not dialed our too much 'Alfa-ness' with its geometry before looking at springs/dampers, and he was interested as I;ve had a spin in a few now with different manufacturer set-ups.
+He was after a general opinion to check he'd not dialed our too much 'Alfa-ness' with its geometry before looking at springs/dampers, and he was interested as I've had a spin in a few now with different manufacturers set-ups.